Quality of life comparison

 In Czech Republic, approximately 3.0 women per 100,000 births die during labor as of 2017.
 In China, 29.0 women do as of 2017.

-In Czech Republic, approximately 2.6 children die before they reach the age of one as of 2020.
-In China, on the other hand, 11.4 children do as of 2020.
+In Czech Republic, approximately 2.4 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In China, on the other hand, 6.8 children do as of 2022.

 The statistics above were calculated using the following data sources: The World Factbook, Financial Administration of the Czech Republic, State Administration of Taxation.